 How Small Business Can Leverage Pinterest

 You have Facebook, Instagram, Twitter, a blog, even Tumblr covered.
 So, what’s next?
 It may be time to get your business active on Pinterest!
 Yes, Pinterest.
 It’s been a long time since this versatile social media platform was reserved for crafters and DIY fans.
 Today it is an absolutely legitimate place for small business owners to create buzz for their brands.
-Keep reading for a few tips that you can use to leverage Pinterest for your small business.
+Keep reading for a few tips that you can use to

 See What Kind of Content Gets Traction